joshdales/tundra-css/README.md

 ### Variables
 There are a series of css variables for the following:
-- Colours (1-8, and there is a unitless variable for each as well)
+- Colours (1-8, and there is a unit-less variable for each as well which is the 4th value in the scale)
 	- `--neutral-1` - `--neutral-8`
 	- `--red`, `--red-1` - `--red-8`
 	- `--blue`, `--blue-1` - `--blue-8`